lm-sys/lm-sys.github.io/blog/2024-01-30-compressed-fsm.md

 During the decoding process guided by the regex converted from the JSON schema, we can predict forthcoming strings when we reach specific junctures:

-- In the JSON schema in [figure3](#figure3), at the onset of the decoding process, we can anticipate the incoming string to be:
+- In [figure3](#figure3), at the beginning of decoding, according to the regex, we can anticipate the incoming string to be:
     ```json
     {
       "name":